 Vacationing in Colorado’s capital with some extra time to spare?
 Set aside time in your itinerary to check out some of the best day trips from Denver.
 With its central location, Denver makes the perfect jumping-off point to explore the Centennial State’s mountainous wilderness, historic towns, and some of the top outdoor recreation destinations in the country.

 Within a short drive from Denver, you can reach adorable mountain towns like Boulder and Colorado Springs or hike iconic landmarks like Pike’s Peak.
-Catch your favorite band at the legendary Red Rocks Park and Amphitheater, or enjoy a variety of outdoor adventures like kayaking, rock climbing, and skiing.
+Catch your favorite band at the legendary Red Rocks Park and Amphitheatre, or enjoy a variety of outdoor adventures like kayaking, rock climbing, and skiing.

 Looking to make the most of your time in the Mile High City?
 Venture beyond the city limits with this complete guide to the top-rated Denver side trips.